-With the rise in the number of high profile commercial properties like this one coming to market in recent times, we thought it would be prudent to touch upon some of the key aspects to consider when looking to purchase a commercial property:
+With the rising number of new or relatively new commercial properties coming to market in recent times, we thought it would be prudent to touch upon some of the key aspects to consider when looking to purchase a commercial property:

 When such properties come to market, many ask;